Project-Strix/Strix/medlp/datasets/README.md

 # Datasets for MeDLP

-### Here is a simple example for creating a dataset for MeDLP.
+### Here is a simple example for creating a custom dataset for MeDLP.

     from medlp.data_io import CLASSIFICATION_DATASETS